 Keep your body properly hydrated

-Do take plenty of intake of water with ORS or fluids like milk tea, juice, soup (garlic one will do wonders).
+Do take plenty of intake of water with ORS or fluids like milk tea, juice, and soup (garlic will do wonders).
 If possible, take ORS soluted water or ORS – L tetra packs with you to replenish the lost nutrients immediately.
-Also, garlic flavored water ( keep garlic in water bottles) will help much more than drinking plain water which shall be avoided.
-This will help keep the oxygen level to normal in the body.
+Also, ginger-flavored water (keep ginger in water bottles) will help much more than drinking plain water which should be avoided.
+This will help keep the oxygen level normal in the body.
 You should avoid too much black tea or coffee as well…

-Forcing children to drink when they are not thirsty : at best they will vomit ( which will force you to descend ) , at worst they´ll start to develop cerebral edema – either only from water intoxication , or as a mixed result from this and altitude sickness.
-See for example Peter Hackett ( Everest-climbing doctor and co-author of the CDC altitude advisory ) on this : ” Too much water is harmful and can dilute your body’s sodium levels (hyponatremia) causing weakness, confusion, seizures, and coma.”
+Forcing children to drink when they are not thirsty: at best they will vomit ( which will force you to descend), at worst they´ll start to develop cerebral edema – either only from water intoxication or as a mixed result from this and altitude sickness.
+See, for example, Peter Hackett ( Everest-climbing doctor and co-author of the CDC altitude advisory ) on this: ” Too much water is harmful.
+It can dilute your body’s sodium levels (hyponatremia), causing weakness, confusion, seizures, and coma.”

 Avoid sleeping at high altitudes

-As sleeping decrease the respiratory drive of our body, it is recommended that one shall hike to high altitudes in the day but should always come back to by the evening to sleep at lower altitude.
+As sleeping decreases the respiratory drive of your body, it is recommended that one should hike or travel to high altitudes in the day but should always come back by the evening to sleep at a lower altitude.

-Do not over exert your body with any unnecessary physical activity which may lead you pump more breath.
+Do not overexert your body with any unnecessary physical activity which may lead you to pump more breath.

-Avoid tobacco and smoking and alcohol and other depressant drugs
+Avoid tobacco, smoking, alcohol and other depressant drugs

-Avoid tobacco and smoking and alcohol and other depressant drugs including, barbiturates, tranquilizers, and sleeping pills.
+Avoid tobacco, smoking, alcohol, and other depressant drugs including barbiturates, tranquilizers, and sleeping pills.
 These depressants further decrease the respiratory drive during sleep resulting in a worsening of the symptoms.